MicrosoftDocs/VBA-Docs/api/Outlook.ContactItem.Email3Address.md

 # ContactItem.Email3Address Property (Outlook)

-Returns or sets a  **String** representing the e-mail address of the third e-mail entry for the contact.
+Returns or sets a  **String** representing the email address of the third email entry for the contact.
 Read/write.

 ## Syntax